firebase/FirebaseUI-iOS/FirebaseDatabaseUI/README.md

 ### FUIArray and the FUICollectionDelegate Protocol

 `FUIArray` is synchronized array connecting a Firebase `FIRDatabaseReference` with an array.
 It surfaces Firebase events through the `FUICollectionDelegate` Protocol.
-It is generally recommended that developers not directly access `FUIArray` without routing it through a custom data source, though if this is desired, check out `FUIDataSource` below.
-See the header files for more in-depth documentation.
+If you're building a multiple-section UI, you'll have to use this class directly instead of using one of the provided data sources.

 #### Swift
 ```swift